 - Most of YouTube: This setting includes almost everything on YouTube except for videos marked as 18+ and other videos that may not be appropriate for viewers using supervised experiences.
 Videos include live streams, vlogs, tutorials, gaming videos, music videos, news, educational videos, DIY, arts and crafts, dance, and much more.
 Some videos will contain sensitive topics that may be appropriate for older teens, such as graphic violence, adult content, nudity, explicit profanity, and topics such as mental illness, dieting, and sexual health.

 Learn more in Content settings for families using supervised experiences.

 Can I grant my child’s supervised account access to YouTube Music or YouTube TV?

 Supervised accounts are supported for YouTube Music.
 The content setting you choose for your child's supervised account will also apply to YouTube Music content when they sign in to the app or website.

 What if I can’t download YouTube or YouTube Music on my child’s iOS device?

-To download the YouTube or YouTube Music app, parents should review their Content and privacy restrictions settings on their child's iOS device.
+To download the YouTube or YouTube Music app, parents should review their Content & Privacy Restrictions settings on their child’s iOS device.

 If my child has a supervised account, can they use YouTube on my TV?

-Supervised accounts can use YouTube on most eligible smart TVs.
-Supervised accounts aren't supported on older Android TV devices or Microsoft Xbox.
+Supervised accounts can use YouTube on most eligible smart TVs, Microsoft Xbox, Nintendo Switch, and Sony PlayStation.
+Supervised accounts aren't supported on older Android TV devices.

 How do I set up a supervised account using a Google Assistant-enabled device?